DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

 .. code-block:: console

-    user@target:~$ qemu-system-x86_64 ... -mem-prealloc -mem-path / dev/hugepages ...
+    qemu-system-x86_64 ... -mem-prealloc -mem-path /dev/hugepages ...

 .. note::

     This process is automated in the QEMU wrapper script discussed in Section 24.7.3.
     The following two sections only applies to vhost cuse.
     For vhost-user, please make corresponding changes to qemu-wrapper script and guest XML file.

 QEMU Wrapper Script
 ~~~~~~~~~~~~~~~~~~~